Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

 <img src="/images/tutorial/provision-aws-ec2-ansible-fig2.png" alt="Build console output">

-Confirm that the required VPC was created in AWS.
+Confirm that the desired EC2 instance was created in AWS.

 ## OPTIONAL: Automating the termination of AWS EC2 with Ansible